testcontainers/testcontainers-python/docs/features/wait_strategies.md

 postgres.start()  # Will wait until PostgreSQL is ready to accept connections
 ```

+## Ryuk Container Wait Behavior

+The Ryuk container (used for garbage collection) has its own wait mechanism that combines log-based and connection-based waiting:

+1. **Log-based Wait**: Waits for the message ".\* Started!" with a 20-second timeout
+2. **Connection Wait**: After the logs are found, attempts to establish a socket connection to the Ryuk container, retrying up to 50 times with a 0.5-second interval between attempts

+This ensures that the Ryuk container is fully operational before any test containers are started.

 ## Configuring Wait Behavior

 You can configure the wait behavior using environment variables: